Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

     <em>P<sub>1</sub></em> of the live service, and the media presentation time
     <em>T<sub>1</sub></em> within this Period <em>P<sub>1</sub></em>.

+NOTE: Add a diagram

 ### Scheduled and Bounded Live Service transitioned to VoD ### {#live2vod:scenario-scheduled-and-bounded}

 A first scenario for Live Content being converted to VOD is the case that a scheduled live event starting at a known date and time is also made available for On-Demand offering after the live program is completed.
+This case is well known from sports events, for example football matches (for which the duration can be relatively easily predicted) or tennis matches (for which the duration may be quite arbitrary).

 ### Extracting a time period from continuous live ### {#live2vod:scenario-extraction}

-In the second scenario, the content is trimmed from a longer, e.g. 24/7 stream, at the beginning, the end, or in between.
+In the second scenario, the content is extracted from a longer, e.g. 24/7 stream, at the beginning, the end, or in between.
 This allows that the content is offered in a recorded fashion to users.
-For this purpose, it is assumed that there is a start time and end time defined in the live asset.
+The On-demand content again is defined as a start and end time in the live content.

 ### Transition between Live and On-Demand ### {#live2vod:scenario-transition}

-There may be scenarios, for which service provided in live and on-demand concurrently, or there may be a transition phase.
+Extending the first scenario, the live service may be converted to a VOD service in a seamless manner.
+To allows this, the service is provided in live and on-demand concurrently in a transition phase.
 Assume towards the end of a live service, the content and service remains on the portal, but the clients are no longer experience the joining of the live service at the live edge, but the On-Demand service from the start.